Photographing the 'City of Possibilities'

 Everything from the new solar energy panels, new forms of energy, tests where they were treating water with algae -- everything is done on site.
 And this I found really interesting.

-Was the city as deserted as your photos show?
+Was is it as deserted as your photos show?

 I did exaggerate that a little bit.